kobiso/Computer-Vision-Leaderboard/index.md

-# CNN-models-comparison
+# ImageNet Classification Leaderboard
-The goal of this repository is:
+The goal of this page is:
-- To keep on track of **state-of-the-art (SoTA)** and new CNN architectures
+- To keep on track of **state-of-the-art (SOTA)** on [ImageNet](http://www.image-net.org/) Classification and new CNN architectures
-- To see the comparison of famous CNN models at a glance (accuracy, parameters, speed ...)
+- To see the comparison of famous CNN models at a glance (performance, speed, size, etc.)
 - To access their research papers and implementations on different frameworks

-## Comparison Table
+## Leaderboard
-CNN model comparison table on the [ImageNet](http://www.image-net.org/) classification results, reference paper and implementations.

 <iframe height="2200px" width="100%" style="border:none;" src="https://view-awesome-table.com/-LPQq6tbWJsI-7JR2EFC/view"></iframe>